How to Make a Game on Scratch Step-by-Step for Beginners

 Why make games on Scratch?

 Scratch is one of the most popular online coding platforms for people of all ages.
 Android tablets and most desktop computers can use the platform without difficulty.
-It's also an excellent place to start learning coding fundamentals through block-based coding for new coders aged 8 and up.
+It's also an excellent place to learn coding fundamentals through block-based coding for new coders aged 8 and up.
+If you're wondering how to make a game on Scratch, CodeYoung offers step-by-step tutorials that guide users through creating simple to complex games, making it perfect for beginners.

-Scratch is a powerful programming language that can be used to create everything from animations to interactive storytelling.
-Scratch is, however, best known for its usage in video game development.
+Scratch is a powerful programming language that can create everything from animations to interactive storytelling.
+Scratch is best known for its usage in video game development.
 If you go to the Scratch community, you'll find an amazing library of video games that is continually being updated and expanded.
 You can check this out to learn game curation with Scratch through coding classes for kids.
-Scratch is ideal for fun games because it allows players to input data and provides them practically complete control over the code.
+Scratch is ideal for fun games because it lets players input data and gives them complete control over the code.

 Types of Scratch games